Don't know your size? Try our measuring tool.

 Transition lenses traditionally add hundreds of dollars to the cost of prescription eyeglasses, but with EyeBuyDirect lenses can cost as little as $100.
 Combine that with our affordable frames, and you’ve got yourself a great deal!
 We even carry special frame packages that automatically include transition lenses for a lower price.

 Most transition glasses go completely (or almost completely) clear indoors, away from UV light.
 Some transition lenses have a slight tint indoors to provide additional light protection.
 It will take transition glasses two to five minutes to return to a clear state after being fully dark outdoors and may take even longer in extreme temperatures.

 No, transition lenses change color due to the molecular composition of the lens itself, so there is no coating that can transform normal glasses into transition glasses.
 You would have to have the lenses in the frames swapped out to make your glasses into transition glasses.
 EyeBuyDirect offers such great deals on photochromic lenses that you might as well keep your daily drivers and add a new pair of transition glasses to your collection.

 Most transition glasses will last for the average lifespan of a pair of glasses – three years.
 When the clear lenses develop a yellowish hue at their edges and are less dark in full sunlight, they’re on their way out.
-However, bear in mind that transition lenses don’t change behind the windshield of a car, and will change slower and get less dark when they’re hot.
+However, bear in mind that transition lenses don’t change behind the windshield of a car, and there will be a reduction in the speed they change when they’re hot.
 Luckily, once your transition glasses are old enough to show signs of wear, it’s likely time for a new prescription anyway.